slashtechno/angad/content/blog/2024/intro-to-docker.md

 Since we're running the container in the background, you might want to stop it.
 To stop the container, run `docker stop caddy`.
 To start it again, run `docker start caddy`.
 To remove the container, run `docker rm caddy`.

 ## Images
 Now's probably a good time to talk about images.
 A Docker image is made up of layers.
-Each layer is a change to the filesystem.
+Each layer is a change to the file system.
 In past examples, we've been using images made by others.
 However, you can create your own images.
 This is done with a `Dockerfile`.
 ### Creating a Dockerfile
 Create a file called `Dockerfile` with the following contents:
 ```Dockerfile